paulbaron/ShaderEditor/Log book/LOG BOOK.md

 #### Goals for tomorrow
 - Implement the rules for the input tree
-- Test the multiple render target drawing
+- Test the multiple render targets drawing